White Sox slug their way past McCutchen, Pirates 11-5

 Andrew McCutchen had three hits, including his first home run for the Pirates since Sept.
 26, 2017.
 Carlos Santana had three hits and drove in two runs on his 37th birthday.
 Rodolfo Castro added two hits for Pittsburgh, which came back down to earth a bit after an electric victory on Friday in their home opener punctuated by McCutchen's emotional return to PNC Park as a member of the Pirates.

-Velasquez appeared to tweak his left leg on a pitch that skipped past catcher Jason Delay, allowing Andrew Benintendi to score from third to make it 3-1.
-Velasquez stayed in the game but Grandal laced a two-run single, and the White Sox were in control.
+Velasquez rolled his left ankle on a pitch to Grandal that skipped past catcher Jason Delay, allowing Andrew Benintendi to score from third to make it 3-1.
+Velasquez stayed in the game but Grandal laced a two-run single and the White Sox were in control.

+Velasquez, signed to a one-year deal in the offseason and given a chance to return to the starting rotation after working most of last season as a reliever for the White Sox, said X-rays were negative and he hopes to make his next start.

+"I just landed in the wrong hole and it just seemed like everything was just kind of out of whack," he said.
+"I was playing the guessing game with myself (on) whether I should land passively or aggressively, and that changed my slot a little bit with all my pitches. "

 Pittsburgh closed to 6-4 on an RBI single by Santana in the fifth but got no closer.